-The company reported a profit for the year ended 31 December 2016 of £2,300,456 (2015: £41,080).
-The result includes insurance proceeds in respect of the damage to the West Stand of £2,247,825 (2015: £Nii).
-The directors do not recommend the payment of a dividend (2015: £Nii).
-No donations for political purposes were made during the year (2015: £Nii).
+The company reported a loss for the year ended 31 December 2017 of £41,012 (2016 profit: £2,300,456).
+The current year loss is a result of movements in capital allowances for tax purposes.
+The prior year profit was driven by insurance proceeds received in relation to damage to the West Stand.
+The directors do not recommend the payment of a dividend (2016: £Nil).
+No donations for political purposes were made during the year (2016: £Nil).
 The company is supported by its parent, Irish Football Association Limited.